When you begin to have self-respect you start to change some things.

 9. Not answering texts right away.

 You are no longer attached to an iPhone.
-This is not rude, you just become person now.
-When you begin to have self-respect you start to enjoy your life, and not spend time-consuming your mind and life with other people’s business.
+When you begin to have self-respect you start to enjoy your life, and not spend time consuming your mind and life with other people’s business.

 10. Changing your mind.